limine-bootloader/limine/PROTOCOL.md

 If a bootloader drops support for an older base revision, the bootloader must fail to boot a kernel requesting such base revision.
-If a bootloader does not yet support a requested base revision (i.e. if the requested base revision is higher than the maximum base revision supported), it must assume the highest base revision it supports, and communicate failure to comply to the kernel by *leaving the 3rd component of the base revision tag unchanged*.
+If a bootloader does not yet support a requested base revision (i.e. if the requested base revision is higher than the maximum base revision supported), it must boot the kernel using any arbitrary revision it supports, and communicate failure to comply to the kernel by *leaving the 3rd component of the base revision tag unchanged*.
 On the other hand, if the kernel's requested base revision is supported, *the 3rd component of the base revision tag must be set to 0 by the bootloader*.